 Francišak Alachnovič (1883-1944) was a Vilna-born Belarusian writer and journalist.
 He is the author of a memoir book “In the claws of the GPU” (Belarusian: U kapciuroch GPU) which is based on his seven-year prison term in the Gulag.

 Zośka Vieras (real name: Ludvika Sivickaja, 1892–1991) was a Belarusian writer and a prominent figure of the Belarusian cultural movement.
 She had been continuously living in Wilno/Vilnius from 1923 until her death.

 The Belarusian Nuclear Power Plant is a multi-reactor nuclear power plant which is being constructed under the agreement with the Russian State Atomic Energy Corporation ROSATOM in the district of Astraviec (Hrodna region).
 Its distance from Vilnius is just about 50 km.
 Lithuania sees the Belarusian NPP as a threat for its security and is the most pronounced critic of its construction and launch.

 In the 1930s, these houses in the central part of Vilnius were owned by the Belarusian Marian Fathers of the Immaculate Conception.
-In 1991, by the decision of the Vilnius municipal administration this property was transferred to the Belarusian community.
+In 1991, by the decision of the Vilnius municipal administration, this property was transferred to the Belarusian community.
 Since 1998, the houses were registered as the ABCL property.
-Following a “no-cost” property exchange in the 2000s, the headquarters of the ABCL were relocated to an apartment in a Soviet-time house located outside of the city center.
+Following a “no-cost” property exchange in the 2000s, the headquarters of the ABCL was relocated to an apartment in a Soviet-time house located outside of the city center.
 This situation caused the conflict and a court case between the previous and the current leadership of the ABCL.